 How do I check the status of my uploads or downloads to iCloud Photos?

 - Select the Library tab, then tap All Photos.

 - Scroll to the bottom to see the status bar.

 What happens when I go over my iCloud storage limit?

 If you exceed your iCloud storage limit, photos and videos won't upload to iCloud and your library won’t stay up to date across your devices.
 To continue using iCloud Photos, upgrade your storage plan or reduce the amount of storage that you're using.

-Reduce the storage for iCloud Photos by deleting photos and videos that you don't want to keep from your iOS devices or on iCloud.com.
+Reduce the storage for iCloud Photos by deleting photos and videos that you don't want to keep from your iOS and iPadOS devices or on iCloud.com.
 Your device will immediately remove any photos and videos that you delete and they won't be available for recovery in your Recently Deleted album.